What is color blindness?

 Color blindness is not a form of blindness at all, but a deficiency in the way you see color.
-With this vision problem, you have difficulty distinguishing certain colors, such as blue and yellow or red and green.
+If you are colorblind, you have difficulty distinguishing certain colors, such as blue and yellow or red and green.

 Color blindness (or, more accurately, color vision deficiency) is an inherited condition that affects males more frequently than females.
-According to Prevent Blindness America, an estimated 8 percent of males and less than 1 percent of females have color vision problems.
+According to Prevent Blindness, an estimated 8 percent of males and less than 1 percent of females have color vision problems.

 Red-green color deficiency is the most common form of color blindness.

 Much more rarely, a person may inherit a trait that reduces the ability to see blue and yellow hues.
 This blue-yellow color deficiency usually affects men and women equally.

 What are the signs and symptoms of color blindness?

 Do you have difficulty telling if colors are blue and yellow, or red and green?
 Do other people sometimes inform you that the color you think you are seeing is wrong?